Redmond Hunt Blog

-While experts are still unsure of all the minerals whitetails need, studies show calcium, phosphorous, copper, zinc, selenium, and sodium play important roles for both bucks and does.
-Whitetails have a natural craving for salt (sodium chloride) and actively seek it out in spring to balance high water content in green grasses.
-This makes it a very effective carrier to deliver other beneficial minerals they need for optimum health.
-If you visit your local outdoor retailer, you'll find deer mineral salt supplements in these three basic forms:
+Studies show calcium, phosphorous, copper, zinc, selenium, and sodium are critical for both bucks and does.
+Sodium chloride (salt) is especially important, as deer actively seek it out in spring to balance the high water content in green grasses.
+Their craving for salt also makes it an effective carrier to deliver other beneficial minerals deer need for optimum health.

-Each mineral site is unique, and which supplement works best for you, your property and specific purposes may be different from the hunter next door.
-The most important thing to remember?
-Pick a quality product with a complete spectrum of balanced minerals.
-Redmond has you covered on that front.
-Our Trophy Rock deer licks and Four65 crushed both deliver 60+ trace minerals and electrolytes balanced by nature to support deer health during every season and life phase.
+Every mineral site is unique, and which supplements work best for you, your herd, and property may be different from the hunter next door.
+The most important thing?
+Pick a quality product with balanced minerals that support deer during every season and life phase.

 2. Where to Put Out Minerals for Deer

-You’re now ready to choose the spot for your site—but just throwing out a rock or granular product anywhere likely won't deliver results.
+You’re now ready to choose a prime spot for your site.
+Because just throwing out a mineral product anywhere won't deliver the results you want!
 Success is all about location.
 So where should you put a deer mineral site?
-You need an area with good attraction and trail camera potential and where deer feel safe and comfortable.
-Here are three tips to help you pinpoint the perfect spot:
+An area with good attraction potential and where deer feel safe and comfortable is the ticket.

 - Keep it off the beaten path.
-Choose a secluded location away from vehicle traffic but that you can also easily access.
-A quick entry limits disturbance to the area when setting up or visiting your site to recharge minerals or check your trail camera.
+Choose a secluded location away from vehicle traffic but that’s easily accessible.
+A quick entry limits disturbance when visiting your site to recharge minerals or check your trail camera.

 - Pick a spot where deer will find and use it.
-Want more four-legged traffic at your site?
-Choose a small, open area on the edge of cover.
-Staging areas or locations near deer bedding, food plots, or main trails usually work best.
+Opt for a small, open area on the edge of cover, such as a staging area, near deer bedding, food plots, or main trails.

-- Make sure it can be hunted over.
-If you’re planning to harvest a buck in the fall at or near your site, make sure the location works for your method of hunting.
+- Make sure you can hunt over it.
+If you plan to harvest a buck in the fall at or near your site, ensure the location works for your hunting method.

 Once you've determined where to put your site, keep it there!
-Mineral sites get better with age.
-And deer will continue using it year after year if it's in a good location and they know where to find it.
+Mineral sites get better with age, and deer will use them year after year if they’re in good locations and deer know where to find them.

 3. Set Up Your Deer Mineral Site

-- Set out your rock.
-Set your Trophy Rock on a stump, stand, post, or another large, flat rock.
-Keeping it off the ground helps it last longer in the field.
+- Add a Trophy Rock/Block above.
+Set your Trophy Rock or Block on a stump, stand, post, or another large rock above the granular minerals.
+Keeping the rock/block off the ground helps it last longer.
 Deer will also feel more relaxed licking it in a higher, less defensive posture.

-Quick Tip: How many mineral sites for deer per acre should you have?
-Use 1 Trophy Rock per 80 to 100 acres of land.
-For Four65, use one 30-pound bag per 80 acres.
-If you have a high deer density, use more product or establish another mineral site.
+Quick Tip: So, just how many mineral sites for deer per acre should you have?
+One site per 80 acres of land is a reliable estimate.
+If you have a high deer density, consider establishing another site.

 4. Monitor Your Mineral Site With a Trail Camera

-This is where the real fun and intel begins.
-Placing a trail camera at your site can provide exciting and helpful information.
-First, it allows you to see if deer are actually visiting your site.
-Second, it helps you track movement, see antler growth, catalogue unique deer characteristics, and spy on that big buck you’ll be tailing in the fall.
-As a bonus, you'll likely catch some other interesting critters on camera too.
+This is where the real fun begins.
+Placing a trail camera at your mineral site provides great strategical information.
+Not only will you be able to confirm deer are actually visiting your site, but you can also track movement, monitor antler growth, catalog unique deer characteristics, and even catch a glimpse of that elusive buck you’ve been eyeing for fall.

-Here are a few simple tricks for placing your trail camera to ensure you snap visiting wildlife in their best light.
+Try these simple tricks for positioning your trail camera to capture visiting wildlife in its best light.

-- Orient the camera facing north or south to avoid sun glare.
+- Face the camera north or south to avoid sun glare.

-- Angle the camera towards woods to give pictures a better backdrop.
+- Angle it towards woods to give photos a better backdrop.

 5. Manage and Maintain the Site

-An effectively managed year-round mineral site (yes, winter minerals are also important!) will provide valuable nutrition for deer and other wildlife for years to come.
-Your site will require some upkeep, however, to stay viable.
-Here are recommendations for how often to replace or refresh minerals:
+Managing your site throughout the year (yes, minerals in winter are also important!) will provide valuable nutrition for deer and other wildlife for years to come.
+Your site will need some upkeep, though, to stay viable.
+Here are recommendations for replacing or refreshing Redmond minerals to maintain your site:

-- Replace Trophy Rock when it diminishes to the size of a softball.
-You should never let it run out completely.
+- Replace Trophy Rock/Block when it diminishes to the size of a softball.

-We don’t recommend moving your site if you don’t have to.
-As mentioned, most get better with age.
-And if deer are hammering your site, that means they’re comfortable with its location and relying on it for what they need.
-If you start to see a decline in activity, you might consider relocating.
-A drop in activity usually suggests deer patterns have changed or they're finding what they need somewhere else.
-But as long as deer are using your site?
-Don't change it!
+We advise against moving a mineral site if it’s not necessary, as most improve with age.
+If deer are hammering your site, that means they’re comfortable with its location and are relying on it for nutritional needs.
+Only consider relocating if you see a decline in activity, which could suggest deer patterns have changed or they've found a new nutritional source somewhere else.
+But as long as deer use your site, don't change it!